19(1)(a)

-19(1)(a) is a 2022 Indian Malayalam-language drama film written and directed by debutant Indhu V. S. It stars Nithya Menen, Vijay Sethupathi, and Indrajith Sukumaran.
+19(1)(a) is a 2022 Indian Malayalam-language drama film written and directed by debutant Indhu V. S. The film stars Nithya Menon, Vijay Sethupathi, and Indrajith Sukumaran.
 The film is produced by Anto Joseph and Neeta Pinto.
-The film marks Vijay Sethupathi's debut in a character role in Malayalam and his second Malayalam film after Maarconi Mathaai.
-The film released directly on the OTT platform Disney+ Hotstar on 29 July 2022 and received mixed reviews.
+The film released on Disney+ Hotstar on 29 July 2022 and received mixed reviews.

 Synopsis

 The mundane life of an acquiescent lady (who could be anybody) who is running a photocopy shop goes into a tailspin when a revolutionary writer leaves the manuscript of his unpublished novel with her.

 The movie's title references the below: